| The week of the Rescue Attempt an Admiral came to our ship to brief us on coming events. The Rescue Attempt was still secret,

 by Carter just prior to the election, the creation of the committee planted the idea in the public mind that any such move

 should be viewed as a desperate attempt by Carter to hold on to the presidency.
-As the campaign was in the final

 stretch, just two days before election day, Carter received word from Iran that the Iranian parliament had chosen to approve